 - See also our general advice for business travellers .

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy

 - register your travel and contact details , so we can contact you in an emergency

 - subscribe to this travel advice to receive free email updates each time it's reissued.

 - follow us on Facebook and Twitter .

 Entry and exit

-Visa and other entry and exit conditions (such as customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Mexico for the most up-to-date information.

-If you are travelling to Mexico through the United States of America, or if you are transiting in Honolulu or other US points of entry, you are required to meet US entry/transit requirements.
-Make sure you check with your nearest US Embassy or Consulate your visa requirements well in advance of your travel.
+If you are travelling to Mexico through the United States of America, or if you are transiting Honolulu or another US point of entry, you are required to meet US entry/transit requirements.
+Make sure you check your visa requirements with the nearest US Embassy or Consulate well in advance of your travel.
 You should also read our travel advice for the United States of America .